 Choruses should be sonically offset from the verses.
 What this means is that a verse can be a bit calmer and build towards a climactic chorus that brings a larger impact, or the chorus can be a dynamic reduction in intensity that helps accentuate the other parts of the song.
 There are a lot of options available.

-For a very unique exploration of the chorus, listen to Owl City's Fireflies and pay attention to how the role of chorus changes as the song develops.
+For a very unique exploration of the chorus, listen to Owl City's Fireflies (from an album that makes our list of best mixed albums) and pay attention to how the role of chorus changes as the song develops.
 The video is below for your convenience.

 Whatever you choose, do so with deep thought.
 This is arguably the most important part of your song, due to it's repetition and memorability.